 Unlike choosing MacOS, Windows, or Chrome OS, where choices are mutually exclusive, switching between web browsers isn’t quite so jarring.
-You can download any one of the current major browsers in the same amount of time used to read this paragraph.
-But which is best?
+You can download any one of the current major browsers, but which is best?
 Which is the safest and most private?

 To help you decide, we grabbed the latest browsers and boiled them down.
 Even if some of them could use a complete overhaul, these options are your best chance for a great online experience.

 The best web browsers at a glance

 - The best web browser: Google Chrome

 - The web browser with the most potential: Microsoft Edge

 Chrome is ubiquitous — and for good reason.
 With a robust feature set, full Google Account integration, a thriving extension ecosystem, and a reliable suite of mobile apps, it’s easy to see why Chrome is the gold standard for web browsers.
 Chrome even blocks some ads that don’t conform to accepted industry standards.

 Chrome boasts some of the best mobile integration available.
 With a mobile app available on every major platform, it’s easy to keep your data in sync, making browsing between multiple devices a breeze.
 Sign in to your Google account on one device, and all your Chrome bookmarks, saved data, and preferences come right along.
 Even your active extensions stay in sync across devices.
 It’s a standard feature you can find on other platforms, but Chrome’s integration is second to none.

 Google released Chrome 69 in 2018 to celebrate the browser’s 10th birthday with a significant visual redesign and some nice new features.
 The user interface was rounded and smoothed out, losing all of its previous sharper edges and harsh angles for a gentler and more attractive aesthetic.
 Tabs are easier to identify thanks to more visible favicons, making it perfect for anyone who typically keeps open a large number of tabs.